swagapu/Footlocker-Order-Checker/README.md

 # Footlocker-Order-Checker
 An easy script to scrape all infos from an order by APU#0001

+what is supported ?

+Image Scraping - ✅
+Product Scraping - ✅
+Order Date Scraping - ✅
+Order Status - ✅
+Carrier Scraping - ✅
+Tracking Scraping - ✅
+Proxy Support - ✅
+Response status code stuff - ✅
+Shipment status Scraping ✅

 How to setup it?

 - Open config.json file and put your webhook
 - Open tasks.csv file in footlocker folder and put your Order Numbers
-- Open proxy.txt file in footlocker folder if you are planning to check more than 1 order at the same time, put your proxies
+- Open proxy.txt file in footlocker folder if you are planning to check more than 1 order at the same time, put your proxies ( if you wanna run proxyless just leave empty it )

 How to run it?